antronerds/r2-tutorials/docs/Analysing_Time_Series.md

   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  ![](_static/images/R2d2_logo.png)***Did you know that clicking a spot in the heatmap reveals more info*** Clicking on a spot generates a one-gene-view for the chosen gene in the dataset only supported for a genecollection consisting &lt; \~400 genes.
+  ![](_static/images/R2d2_logo.png)***Did you know that clicking a spot in the heatmap reveals more info*** Clicking on a spot generates a one-gene-view for the chosen gene in the dataset only supported for a genecollection consisting < \~400 genes.
   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------